Trustworthy Medical Marijuana Attorneys in Southwest Michigan

 - How do I qualify for the medical marijuana program?

 - Can I share the weed with other people?

 - What legal penalties will I face if I break the rules?

 - If I lose my medical marijuana license, can I get it back?

 Get answers to these and other questions when you contact David G. Moore, Attorney at Law.
-Our team of a criminal defense lawyers have more than a decade of experience.
-Our principal attorney, David Moore, is former prosecutor who is ready to use his insight to protect your rights.
+Our team of a criminal defense lawyers have vast experience.
+Our principal attorney, David Moore, is a former prosecutor who is ready to use his insight to protect your rights.
 Our lawyers have the knowledge necessary to build an aggressive defense and resolve your matter efficiently.
-Call our Kalamazoo office to set up a free consultation and get answers today: 269-216-4573.
+Call our office to set up a free consultation and get answers today: (269) 808-8007.

 The Michigan Medical Marijuana Program (MMMP)